Being a beginner isn’t easy but in this case it is well worth it!

 - Check in at the desk and let them know it is your first time at the center, they may ask you to fill out a registration form.
 The staff at the front desk will direct you to the change rooms and then the space where the class will be held.

-- Go to the change room and get changed into your yoga clothes.
-Wear something that would be suitable for a workout at the gym.
-Some forms of yoga can be surprisingly sweaty, in a hot and busy Ashtanga class it can sound like it’s raining with all of the drops of sweat hitting the mat!
-If you know you sweat a lot bring a small clean towel.
+- Wear something that would be suitable for a workout at the gym.
+Some forms of yoga can be surprisingly sweaty, in a hot and busy Vinyasa class it can sound like it’s raining with all of the drops of sweat hitting the mat!
+If you know you sweat a lot bring a small towel.

 - If you have any serious illness or injuries it is important to let the teacher know before the class begins.
 You should also check with your doctor before you start any new physical activity.